 What Can They Do?

 Current Computer Vision APIs provide significant, impressive functionality with very little complexity.
-We can compare raw output for the same image and different APIs with the following page:

 There’s plenty of information to be obtained: from tags, captions, labels, text (via OCR), detection of adult or inappropriate content, etc. Some systems will return specific coordinates in the image that allow separation of elements, either automatically or with a person’s help.

 As in other API types, there is significant variability between different services in terms of features, capabilities, and so on.
 When moving between one service and another there aren’t any shortcuts and each API call and response will need to be verified again.

 How Do They Perform?